sjbylo/example-bash-operator/README.md

 ./operator.sh; sleep 1; test/cleanup.sh    # Enter Ctr-C to stop it!
 ```

-A test script works by setting the CR replica value and by deleting and adding pods.
-The number of pods should always be kept to the desired state, as defined by .spec.replica in the CR.
+Run the test script.
+The test script works by setting the CR replica value and by deleting and adding pods.
+The number of pods should always be kept to the desired state by the Operator, as defined by .spec.replica in the CR.

 Start the test script:

 ```
-test/test.sh
+test/test.sh myapp1
 ```

 This command can be used to clean up any background processes that might get left behind after the Operator is interrupted with Ctrl-C: